Groostav-2/320-Assign2/README.md

 # CMPT 320 Assignment 2

+This is my submission for assignment 2, as hosted on github for nicer formatting.

 ## Question 1

 >Look up the Canadian Constitution.
 Study it and conclude whether or not this document affords the right to privacy either directly or indirectly.
 Compare and contrast your previous result to "The United Nations Agreements on Human Rights."
 A summary can be found at http://www.hrweb.org/legal/undocs.html